Advertiser Disclosure

 Hartsfield-Jackson Atlanta International Airport International Terminal Arrivals.
 Image Credit: Hartsfield-Jackson Atlanta International Airport

-Passengers arriving at ATL on an international flight will come into the lower level of the international terminal for processing through Customs and for baggage reclaim.
+Passengers arriving at ATL on an international flight will proceed to the lower level of the international terminal for customs processing and baggage claim.
 There are a few shops and cafes on this level.

 Walking